sarnesh444/FastAPI/README.md

 * Model Building
   * Build your ML model like this [one](https://github.com/sarnesh444/FastAPI/blob/master/model.py)
   * After building the model to escape the overhead of training the model upon every request to the API it is recommended to pickle the model.
-  * With the help of pickle library we save the trained model,so now upon a request only a prediction is done and the model will not be trained.
+  * With the help of pickle library we save the trained model,so now upon a request only a prediction would be made and the model will not be trained all over again.

 ### Source code
 Find the source code [here](https://github.com/sarnesh444/FastAPI/blob/master/fastapiapp.py)